-The course consists of the following five units, each of which takes place over one school term and commences with a 2-day residential in Bournemouth.
+The course consists of the following five units, each of which last 12-weeks and commences with a two-day residential at Bournemouth University’s Faculty of Media & Communication.

 The dates for these units are as follows: